Admissions FAQs

 There is no difference between a degree received online via CVN and one received by a full-time, on-campus student.
 There is no mention of CVN, online learning, or distance education on the transcript or diploma.

 We are on the semester system and have three semesters per year: fall, spring, and summer.
 You can enroll in any program before any semester, with the exception of Computer Science.
-Computer Science students are required to begin in either the fall or spring semester and cannot start their studies in summer.
+Computer Science students and Artificial Intelligence students are required to begin in either the fall or spring semester and cannot start their studies in the summer.

 You will not be required to sit for a live lecture, with a few exceptions for discussion-based courses.
 If live participation is required, it will be noted on our Schedule of Classes.
 You will be able to stream lectures live or watch the recorded lectures at your convenience.